 On December 25, 2006, the PBOC issued the Administration Measures on Individual Foreign Exchange Control and related Implementation Rules were issued by the SAFE on January 5, 2007.
 Both became effective on February 1, 2007.
 Under these regulations, all foreign exchange transactions involving an employee share incentive plan, share option plan, or similar plan participated in by onshore individuals may be conducted only with approval from the SAFE or its authorized branch.
 Under the Notice of Issues Related to the Foreign Exchange Administration for Domestic Individuals Participating in Stock Incentive Plan of Overseas Listed Company ("Offshore Share Incentives Rules"), which was issued by the SAFE on February 15, 2012, PRC citizens who are granted share options, restricted share units or restricted shares by an overseas publicly listed company are required to register with the SAFE or its authorized branch and to comply with a series of other requirements.
 In November 2011, the SAFE approved our application to designate our PRC subsidiary Sohu Media to handle the registrations and other procedures required by the Offshore Share Incentives Rules.
 In February 2012, the SAFE approved Changyou's application to designate its PRC subsidiary AmazGame to handle the registrations and other procedures required by the Offshore Share Incentive Rules.
-If we, Changyou or the PRC employees of Changyou and/or such employees may be subject to fines and other legal sanctions.
-Sogou has applied for registration of its 2017 Share Incentive Plan with the SAFE, and Sogou is in the process of applying for such registration of its 2010 Share Incentive Plan.
-If its 2017 Share Incentive Plan and 2010 Share Incentive Plan are not accepted for registration by the SAFE, Sogou may not be able to grant further share-based awards to its PRC employees, Sogou and those who have received awards may be subject to fines and legal sanctions, and Sogou's ability to contribute additional capital to its PRC subsidiaries' ability to distribute d
+If we, Changyou or the PRC employees of Changyou and us who hold options, restricted share units or restricted shares fail to comply with these registration or other procedural requirements, we, Changyou and/or such employees may be subject to fines and other legal sanctions.
+Sogou has applied for registration of its 2017 Share Incentive Plan with the SAFE, and Sogou is in the process of applying for such registration of its 2010 Share Incentive Plan and 2010 Share Incentive Plan are not accepted for registration by the SAFE, Sogou may not be able to grant further share-based awards to its PRC employees, Sogou and those who have received awards may be subject to fines and legal sanctions, and Sogou's ability to contribute additional capital to its PRC subsidiaries and its PRC subsidiaries' ability to distribute dividends to it may be limited.